Contact us

 The course and laboratory activities of Pharmaceutical Technology ensure both the knowledge and understanding of all theoretical aspects regarding the formulation, preparation, conditioning and preservation of pharmaceutical forms, as well as providing students with the necessary skills in preparation and pharmacotechnical control methods currently used to obtain and evaluate the quality of dosage forms.

 The scientific research activity carried out within the Pharmaceutical Technology discipline consists mainly in technological and biopharmaceutical studies for the development of innovative, modern pharmaceutical dosage forms or for the optimization of the already existing ones, for different active pharmaceutical ingredients.
+These studies also involve students from the 4th and 5th years of undergraduate studies, master’s students and doctoral students, for the completion of their undergraduate, dissertation and doctoral theses.
+Due to the interdisciplinary nature of the research conducted, the members of the department collaborate with institutions in the country and abroad.